 Bishop in Nueces County, Texas — The American South (West South Central)

 Location.
-27° 35.054′ N, 97° 47.829′ W. Marker is in Bishop, Texas, in Nueces County.
-Marker is at the intersection of East Main Street and North Cedar Street, on the right when traveling west on East Main Street.
-The marker is located in front of the church by the road.
+27° 34.974′ N, 97° 47.803′ W. Marker is in Bishop, Texas, in Nueces County.
+Marker is at the intersection of East 5th Street and South Date Avenue, on the right when traveling west on East 5th Street.
+The marker is located at the corner of the intersection.
 Touch for map.
-Marker is at or near this postal address: 301 East Main Street, Bishop TX 78343, United States of America.
+Marker is in this post office area: Bishop TX 78343, United States of America.
 Touch for directions.